Corrupted-Matt/AoC-Image-to-Scenario-Converter/README.md

-# Disclamer: this program is NOT designed for remaking random maps you found on the internet.
-Don't bother me with whacky results if you attempt this.
+# AoC Image to Scenario Converter [I2SC]

-This is AoC image to scenario converter, a simple program to assist map and scenario makers in the Ages of Conflict community.
+This is a simple program to assist map and scenario makers in the Ages of Conflict community.
 This readme contains an in-depth guide to all functions of the program.
 If you have any issues or think you've found a bug, feel free to reach out to me @corruptedmatt on Discord

+The program is currently **only available on Windows**, and will remain that way for the foreseeable future.

+# Disclaimer: this program is NOT designed for remaking random maps you found on the internet.
+Don't bother me with whacky results if you attempt this.

 ## How to use:
+1. download the latest release from the [releases page](https://github.com/Corrupted-Matt/AoC-Image-to-Scenario-Converter/releases)
-1. download, extract and run the program
+2. extract and run the program
-2. pick prefered mode (explaination of different modes and their specific options below)
+3. pick preferred mode (explanation of different modes and their specific options below)
-3. select input(s) and output destination (if available, the program will suggest game's default scenario folder)
+4. select input(s) and output destination (if available, the program will suggest game's default scenario folder)
-4. click "generate scenario" and await confirmation
+5. click "export scenario" and await confirmation

 # Modes